-If you happen to love cauliflower rice as I do, there is a good chance you’ll like one of these great cauliflower recipes.
-Cilantro Lime Cauliflower Rice is my favorite cauliflower side dish.
-This pair perfectly with my bottom round roast and my keto pork chops recipe with homemade ranch seasoning.
+If you happen to love cauliflower rice as I do, there is a good chance you'll like one of these great cauliflower recipes.
+Cilantro lime cauliflower rice is my favorite cauliflower side dish.
+This pair perfectly with my bottom round roast and my ranch pork chops with homemade ranch seasoning.

 And while I'm not one to brag, my friends and family rave about my recipes.
 Many of my recipes are perfect for meal planning and classified as homemade, clean eating, and keto-friendly.

 How about you ditch, take out, and try this easy, delightful dish that won't weigh you down?

 These ingredients come together to create a perfectly balanced cauliflower rice stir fry that is easy to make and loaded with flavor.